DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

-# Epic Ticket Template
+# Instructions

-## Usage Instructions for Claude

-When provided with a brief epic description, expand it using this template by:
+When provided with an epic description, expand it using this template by:

 1. **Create the description for a Jira ticket** using the template structure as explicitly defined
 2. **Follow the template's sections and formatting** exactly